The Best Techniques for Optimising Content for Social Media Distribution

 Why you need to optimise content for distribution

-While the vast majority of marketers have a good grasp of the positives, not all of them are using social media to its full potential.
-The ones who are are the ones who optimise content properly for distribution.
+While the vast majority of marketers have a good grasp of the positives, not all of them are using social media to its full potential because they do not know how to optimise content properly for distribution.

-Look at it this way.
-You may have pinpointed the correct network and the exact time of the day to post for the highest rate of clicks, but if you haven't properly optimised your headline, image or message to provoke a response from the widest variety of users, you can't realistic expect those clicks.
-Here is some of our best advice for optimising your content for social media distribution.
+For example, you may have pinpointed the correct network and the exact time of the day to post for the highest rate of clicks, but if you haven’t properly optimised your headline, image or message to provoke a response from the widest variety of users, you can’t realistically expect those clicks.
+However, below is some of our best advice for optimising your content for social media distribution.

 Get serious about your headlines